facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

   Dynamic object states are driven by simulation.
 These objects are affected by scene forces such as gravity, collision impulses, and programmatically applied forces and torques.

-  Constant forces and torques can be applied to these objects with :ref:`Simulator.apply_force` and :ref:`Simulator.apply_torque`.
+  Constant forces and torques can be applied to these objects with :ref:`habitat_sim.physics.ManagedRigidObject.apply_force` and :ref:`Simulator.apply_torque`.
   These are cleared after each call to :ref:`Simulator.step_physics`.

-  Instantanious initial velocities can also be set for these objects with :ref:`Simulator.set_linear_velocity` and :ref:`Simulator.set_angular_velocity`.
+  Instantanious initial velocities can also be set for these objects using their :ref:`habitat_sim.physics.ManagedRigidObject.linear_velocity` and :ref:`habitat_sim.physics.ManagedRigidObject.angular_velocity` properties.

 - :ref:`habitat_sim.physics.MotionType.KINEMATIC`

-  Kinematic object states are not affected by scene dynamics, but can be set directly via :ref:`Simulator.set_transformation`, :ref:`Simulator.set_rotation`, and :ref:`Simulator.set_translation`.
+  Kinematic object states are not affected by scene dynamics, but can be set directly via the object's :ref:`habitat_sim.physics.ManagedRigidObject.transformation`, :ref:`habitat_sim.physics.ManagedRigidObject.rotation`, and :ref:`habitat_sim.physics.ManagedRigidObject.translation` properties.

 - :ref:`habitat_sim.physics.MotionType.STATIC`